Private Day Trips.

 The sanctuary houses the famous statue of the Black Virgin, La Moreneta.
 Montserrat also has one of the oldest boys' choirs in Europe, whose choristers perform daily except during holidays.

 The monastery is home to a museum that features masterpieces by great painters such as Caravaggio and El Greco, as well as works by Catalan artists like Nonell, Rusiñol, and Dalí.
-Visitors can also admire paintings by French Impressionists, including Degas and Sisley, among others.
-In addition, the museum holds a remarkable collection of liturgical objects and a section dedicated to the archaeology of the biblical East.

 The mountain of Montserrat